navicore-bot/scala-steward/README.md

-# dtlab-scala-steward
+# scala-steward
-An instance of Scala Steward dedicated to DtLab
+An instance of Scala Steward dedicated to DtLab and Navicore libs
-# dtlab-scala-steward
-# dtlab-scala-steward
-# dtlab-scala-steward